microsoft/surface-duo-window-manager-samples/TwoNote/README.md

 ## Features

+In contrast to the original TwoNote [sample](https://github.com/microsoft/surface-duo-app-samples/tree/main/TwoNote) which utilizes Microsoft's [SurfaceDuoLayout](https://docs.microsoft.com/dual-screen/android/api-reference/dualscreen-library/layouts/surfaceduo-layout) to handle dual screen devices, this project makes use of Jetpack [Window Manager](https://developer.android.com/jetpack/androidx/releases/window) API.
+This sample uses Window Manager to handle events that require consideration of a hinge or fold in the device's screen.

 In addition to including various dual-screen enhancements, this app supports a range of operations related to notes, note categories, and note contents.

 ### Notes